yuki-kimoto/gitprep/swat/README.md

 # Check list:

-* log in as admin user
+* verify that one is able to log in as admin user
-* create user account ( remove old one if necessary )
+* verify that admin is able to create user account ( remove old one if necessary )
-* login as regular user
+* verify that one is able to log in as regular user

 # Installation